jeffcai/reader-digest/prompt_history.md

   - continue working on frontend, user can click a button to generate weekly summary, and then review/change content, finally can select to publish or not.
   - after testing, there is an issue, when click read full digest for weekly sumamry, no respnse, seems not implemented yet, implement and UI test leave it to me

+- git log: deployment in Ali Cloud ECS
+- prompts:
+  - need deploy this application in one ECS in Ali Cloud (equivalent to EC2 in AWS), create deployment instruction and script for how-to

 ## future functions